-A guarantee given by the bank is mainly paid for by a one-off percentage of the guaranteed limit.
-A commitment fee is the pricing of the unutilised portion of a credit facility.
-These types of fees arise predominantly in Corporate Banking.
+A guarantee given by ABN AMRO is mainly paid for by a one-off percentage of the guaranteed limit.
+A commitment fee is the pricing of the unutilized portion of a credit facility.
+These type of fees arise predominantly in Corporate & Institutional Banking.